 BS 6375-2 specifies performance requirements for the operation and strength of windows in their glazed and fully finished condition including hardware.
-The standard had originally been partially replaced by BS EN 12046-1, which provides test methods to determine the minimum static force or torque required to release or lock the hardware (locks or handles) of a window, and to commence opening and complete closing a casement or sash.
-BS 6375-2 has been updated but only provides classification for operation and strength characteristics, not test methods.
+The standard has been partially replaced by BS EN 12046-1, which provides test methods to determine the minimum static force or torque required to release or lock the hardware (locks or handles) of a window, and to commence opening and complete closing a casement or sash.
+The standard indicates that BS 6375-2 is to be amended, but this has yet to be done.